sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 Essentially, we are hiring a person who would help our manual tester with handling these tasks.

+Our manual tester should be invited to the interview so that they can validate the candidate answers.

 In order to test the candidate’s ability to handle requirements testing, we can present them with a couple of user stories exactly as they would come to our manual tester.
 We then just ask the candidate to prepare a test plan for the requirements.

 To test the candidate's ability of testing the feature according to the test plan, we just ask them to test the feature according to the provided test plan.